 Give Your Dog Something to Chew On

 Giving your dog a raw bone to chew will also help keep their teeth clean!
 The act of chewing on a bone removes plaque and reduces the chance of tartar buildup.
 Only give your dog raw bones, because cooked bones can splinter.
 Raw bones with gristle still on them work better than clean bones when it comes to removing plaque.
+Remember to always supervise your dog when they are chewing on a raw bone!

 There are also dental chews, dental sticks and dental treats for dogs that are specifically designed to help clean their teeth.
 Make sure you get an appropriate size for your dog, and look for the VOHC (Veterinary Oral Health Council) seal before you buy.